alikureishy/SDC-advanced-lane-lines/README.md

 A disadvantage of this type of clustering is that it can create 'holes', depending on the threshold chosen, because it only considers overlapping detections towards forming clusters.
 Detections that do not overlap get clustered separately.
 Furthermore, a threshold that is too high might cause some regions of an overlapping heatmap to be excluded from the resulting detection vehicle, thereby resulting in islands that do not correspond to the entire span of a vehicle.
 This disadvantage however can be minimized by subsequently employing a DBSCAN-based clustering algorithm, to consolidate these islands into what more closely corresponds to the vehicle span.
 (Note: It is precisely this consolidative clustering that is performed by the 'Vehicle Tracker' handler, as discussed later in this document).

 Note the 'min_samples_ratio' setting.
 This is the threshold setting referenced above.
 It is essentially a threshold for the minimum number of overlapping detections required for the overlap region to be considered a cluster.
 Any overlapping detections that do not reach this threshold are dropped from the cluster entirely.
 It therefore serves as a threshold of the minimum number of detections required for a resulting cluster to be recognized.
+A value between 0-1.0 is considered a proportion setting, implying the proportion of total detections that must overlap in order for the heatmap to register as a cluster.
+A value > 1.0 (for obvious reasons) can easily be interpreted as an absolute count of the number of samples required for a cluster to emerge.
+This project has utilized the absolute representation, for convenience, however, in the generic case, a relative proportion could be utilized that would adapt more robustly to changes in the number of underying detections found.

 ###### DBSCAN-Based Clustering:
 DBSCAN-based clustering has the advantage of combining detections that do not have any overlap, which makes up for the disadvantage of heatmap clustering, and was found to be useful for this project when performed over a set of heatmap-based detections.